decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 ## View scene stats

-Open the scene's stats by expanding the debug menu and toggling **FPS Panel**.
-This panel displays information about the renderer engine, and is updated in real time as things change.
+Open the scene's stats by running `/debug` on the chat panel.
+This opens a panel with information about the renderer engine, and is updated in real time as things change.

 ### FPS